Inedo/inedo-docs/InedoAgent/installation/linux-installation.md

 ---

-Because the Inedo Agent is written in .NET5+, it can run on Linux.
+The Inedo Agent is written on cross-platform .NET 5, and has been confirmed to run on x64 Linux.

 While it will certainly offer a performance improvement over SSH, the additional installation and configuration may not be worth the benefit.